Samoyed is a breed of dog that’s well-known for their fluffy coats of white fur and signature Samoyed smile.

 - duration of license (between 1-3 years)

 Some additional recurring costs you might want to take into consideration include:

 - transport costs for bringing your dog around and

-- buying new accessories like toys and leashes.
+- buying new accessories like toys, carriers, leashes and harnesses.

 It has been estimated that the annual recurring cost of owning a dog is $3,211.